 Community Outreach

 The Marys River Watershed Council engages with community members at outreach events throughout the watershed to educate and inspire responsible stewardship.
-Watershed Council representatives table at environmental events, host educational activities, and provide tours of restoration projects throughout the watershed.
+Watershed Council staff and volunteers present environmental activities, host educational events, and lead restoration project tours.

-MRWC hosts monthly Ecology Tap Talks to elevate community awareness of conservation topics.
-Each Tap Talk features a guest scientist sharing their expertise on topics that have included raven and sage grouse ecology, salmonid population monitoring, sustainable groundwater use, and Oregon freshwater mussels.
+MRWC hosts monthly Ecology Talks to elevate community awareness of conservation topics.
+Each Ecology Talk features a guest scientist sharing their expertise on topics that have included raven and sage grouse ecology, salmonid population monitoring, sustainable groundwater use, and Oregon freshwater mussels.

-Ecology Tap Talks are free and open to the public, they are typically offered on the third Monday of each month.
-Tap Talks are supported by Oregon Conservation Recreation Fund.
+Ecology Talks are free and open to the public, they are typically offered on the third Monday of each month.
+Ecology Talks are supported by Oregon Conservation Recreation Fund.
 Common Fields generously donates 10% of their proceeds from each talk.

 Photo of a presenter showing a powerpoint presentation in front of an audience.